-After intense public pressure the WA Government banned fracking across 98% of WA late last year, but left open massive Canning Basin oil and gas fields in the Kimberley.
-West Australian companies Buru Energy and their Joint Venture partners Origin Energy and Theia Energy as well as Texan frackers Black Mountain Oil and Gas, are now rapidly mobilising in the region to establish the industry before the community can fight back.
+The McGowan Government opened the Kimberley to fracking in 2018 despite banning the practice in the south west of WA, Peel, Perth and Dampier Peninsula areas.
+West Australian companies Buru Energy and Theia Energy as well as Texan frackers Black Mountain Energy, are now rapidly mobilising in the region to establish the industry before the community can fight back.
 The Kimberley is now the front-line in the battle to stop fracking in Western Australia.

 Only three wells have been fracked in the Kimberley.
 The first was Yulleroo 2 in 2010, by Buru Energy.
 Community members found this well leaking greenhouse gases — twice.
 Later it was revealed in the WA Parliament that this well wasn’t inspected by any government department for 7 years, from the time it was drilled until the second leak was reported in 2015.
 At Asgard, a second well on Noonkanbah station near the Fitzroy River, wastewater was found to be radioactive.